wenhangao21/ICLR25-CROP/README.md

 	- Given a fixed training resolution and a higher testing resolution, we show that the DME increases as the testing resolution increases.
 	- Moreover, this error accumulates through the layers of the neural operator and across autoregressive time steps (if applicable).
 - We verify our theoretical conclusions through empirical experiments in Sec.
 5.1.1 (see Fig. 3).
 - We propose a simple solution in Sec.
-4.3 and demonstrate its effectiveness in Sec.
+4.3 and demonstrate its effectiveness in cross-resolutiont tasks in Sec.
 5.1.2.
 This simple solution restricts the latent feature functions to be in a bandlimited function space.
-By doing so, there are two main benefits:
+By doing so, there are three main benefits:
 	- Since the latent feature functions reside in a bandlimited function space, we can fix the resolution of their discretized forms within the limits tolerated by the bandlimits.
 As a result, no discretization mismatch errors are introduced by the intermediate layers.
 	- There are no aliasing errors (see the Convolutional Neural Operator paper by Bogdan Raonić et al.).
+	- As the intermediate resolution is fixed, we can use any fixed-size network components, e.g. fixed-size local convolutions.
 - However, we advocate for further studies in this direction to explore more advanced and principled approaches, potentially informed by known physics, which we discuss in Appendix E.